 The Framework of Analysis for Atrocity Crimes comprises fourteen (14) Risk Factors (see Table 1).
-Risk Factors are the conditions - behaviors, elements or circumstances - that '...create an environment conducive to the commission of atrocity crimes, or indicate the potential, probability or risk of their occurrence'.
-Of the fourteen risk factors, the first eight (8) are called 'Common Risk Factors'.
+Risk Factors are the conditions - behaviors, elements or circumstances - that '...create an environment conducive to the commission of atrocity crimes, or indicate the potential, probability or risk of their occurrence'.3 Of the fourteen risk factors, the first eight (8) are called 'Common Risk Factors'.
 These are common to all atrocity crimes and refer to the conditions that increase their risk more generally.
-The Framework also identifies an additional six (6) 'Specific Risk Factors', which pertain to the specific conditions of genocide, war crimes and crimes against humanity\.
+The Framework also identifies an additional six (6) 'Specific Risk Factors', which pertain to the specific conditions of genocide, war crimes and crimes against humanity .
 There are two (2) specific risk factors identified for each atrocity crime.
 To account for the various manifestations of each risk, between six (6) and eighteen (18) indicators accompany each risk factor.
 Indicators are instrumental in determining the degree to which the corresponding Risk Factor is present, as well as the relative importance of that Risk Factor in the particular context being assessed.
 Overall, the more Risk Factors and Indicators present, the more acute the risk of the incitement or commission of atrocity crimes becomes.

 In order to ascertain the risk of atrocity crimes in Myanmar, data will be systematically gathered for each indicator.
 This will allow for an assessment of the incidence of each Risk Factor in Myanmar at present.
 Before proceeding, it must be noted that only the risk factors and indicators pertinent to the current political and social climate in Myanmar will be included in this risk assessment.
 This is not indicative of the relative importance of those Risk Factors or Indicators to the Framework; rather, it reflects which conditions are of minimal concern in Myanmar at the time of writing.
-Risk Factors and Indicators are in no way ranked; they are evaluated in conjunction with the broader, political, historical and cultural context of Myanmar.
+Risk Factors and Indicators are in no way ranked; they are evaluated in conjunction with the broader, political, historical and cultural context of Myanmar.4

 Table 1.
-Framework of Analysis for Atrocity Crimes, Risk Factors5 COMMON RISK FACTORS Risk Factor 1 Situations of armed conflict or other forms of instability Risk Factor 2 Record of serious violations of international human rights and humanitarian Risk Factor 3 Weakness of State structures Risk Factor 4 Motives or incentives Risk Factor 5 Capacity to commit atrocity crimes Risk Factor 6 Absence of mitigating factors Risk Factor 7 Enabling circumstances or preparatory action Risk Factor 8 Triggering factors SPECIFIC RISK FACTORS Genocide - Risk Factor 9 Inter group tensions or patterns of discrimination against protected groups Risk Factor 10 Signs of an intent to destroy in whole or in part a protected group Crimes Against Humanity Risk Factor 11 Signs of a widespread or systematic attack against any civilian population Risk Factor 12 Signs of a plan or policy to attack any civilian population War Crimes • Risk Factor 13 Serious threats to those protected under international humanitarian law Risk Factor 14 Serious threats to humanitarian or peacekeeping operations ty crimes are accompanied by 6-18 more specific Indicators, which can be used to more precisely identify and analyse .
-These indicators and further information on the full UN Framework of Analysis for Atrocity Crimes can be e at www.un.org .
+Framework of Analysis for Atrocity Crimes, Risk Factors5 COMMON RISK FACTORS Risk Factor 1 Situations of armed conflict or other forms of instability Risk Factor 2 Record of serious violations of international human rights and humanitarian Risk Factor 3 Weakness of State structures Risk Factor 4 Motives or incentives Risk Factor 5 Capacity to commit atrocity crimes Risk Factor 6 Absence of mitigating factors Risk Factor 7 Enabling circumstances or preparatory action Risk Factor 8 Triggering factors SPECIFIC RISK FACTORS Genocide Risk Factor 9 Inter group tensions or patterns of discrimination against protected groups Risk Factor 10 Signs of an intent to destroy in whole or in part a protected group Crimes Against Humanity Risk Factor 11 Signs of a widespread or systematic attack against any civilian population Risk Factor 12 Signs of a plan or policy to attack any civilian population War Crimes Risk Factor 13 Serious threats to those protected under international humanitarian law Risk Factor 14 Serious threats to humanitarian or peacekeeping operations y crimes are accompanied by 6-18 more specific Indicators, which can be used to more precisely identify and analyse in These indicators and further information on the full UN Framework of Analysis for Atrocity Crimes can be the risks of atrocity crimes.
+These indicators and further information on the full UN Framework of Analysis for Atrocity Crimes can be accessed at the UN website at www.un.org.